 Retainers are made when your teeth have assumed an ideal position, and they're designed to keep your teeth from shifting back to their old spots.

-Whether you wear braces or aligners, the process of moving teeth is similar and involves:
+Whether you wear braces or clear aligners, the process of moving teeth is similar and involves:

 Pressure: The visible portion of your teeth is pushed by braces or aligner plastic.